Herb Robert Seed Heads

 Cambridgeshire and Peterborough are also home to important populations of some species not on the UK priority list, but still special and in need of conservation.
 Species have been selected for the CPASI list primarily on the basis of being relatively nationally rare species for which Cambridgeshire and Peterborough holds a significant proportion of the national population, and/or being relatively locally rare species strongly associated with semi-natural habitats of nature conservation interest.
 The CPASI species should be considered in conjunction with the UK priority species and therefore should also be considered as targets for conservation effort where appropriate.

 The list has been produced by working with local specialists and recorders, and is based on their knowledge and suggestions.
 For vascular plants, the BSBI vice-county Rare Plant Registers have also been consulted.
 Cambridgeshire and Peterborough approximately contains two vice-counties (VC31 Huntingdonshire and VC29 ‘old’ Cambridgeshire) and part of a third (VC32 Northamptonshire).
-Links to the latest local plant registers which contain more species can be found on the BSBI website
+Links to the latest local plant registers which contain more species can be found on the BSBI website.

 The Cambridgeshire and Peterborough Biodiversity Group approves the final list, which was first approved in 2016 and last updated in 2021.